Princess Ningguo: Later life

-In October 1405, while returning to the capital, Mei was ambushed while crossing Da Bridge in Nanjing.
-He was pushed into the river by Tan Shen, Assistant Commissioner-in-Chief of the Front Army, Zhao Xi, a commander of the Embroidered Uniform Guard, and others, and drowned.
-Although two officers initially reported that Mei had taken his own life, Vice Commissioner-in-Chief Xu Cheng later revealed the truth.
-The Yongle Emperor ordered the execution of Tan and Zhao, confiscated their families' properties, and dispatched officials to supervise Mei's funeral.
-He was posthumously named "Rongding".
+In October 1405, while returning to the capital after being summoned to court, Mei Yin was ambushed while crossing a bridge in Nanjing.
+Two junior military commanders, Tan Shen and Zhao Xi, pushed him into the river and he drowned.
+Although two officers initially reported that Mei Yin had taken his own life, the official Xu Cheng later revealed that he had been killed in an attack.
+The Yongle Emperor had Tan and Zhao executed, confiscated their families' properties, and dispatched officials to supervise Mei's funeral.
+Mei Yin was granted the posthumous name "Rongding".